 Stating the bank's support for the use of the fundraising mechanism, Shvetsov said, "Our country has a tremendous potential of innovations, our students, young people and entrepreneurs have the edge over any country in the world from the viewpoint of ideas, and amid the lack of classical institutions of startups support, ICO development has a huge potential to finance those ideas."

 "Hopefully," he continued, "ICO will take a rightful place on Russia's financial market," though the road to such a future may be lined with challenges.
 The Tass article did not elaborate on the nature of these difficulties, but Shvetsov may have been referring to President Vladimir Putin's call for measures that would regulate token offerings in much the same way that existing laws currently govern the administration of initial public offerings.

-While the Chairperson of the Central Bank, Elvira Nabiullina, has spoken out against the use of cryptocurrencies as a means of payment, she has also expressed interest in other blockchain use cases.
-Shvetsov’s call to eventually deploy the technology as a fundraising mechanism is ostensibly in keeping with this stance.
+While the governor of the Central Bank, Elvira Nabiullina, has spoken out against the use of cryptocurrencies as a means of payment, she has also expressed interest in other blockchain use cases.
+Shvetsov's call to eventually deploy the technology as a fundraising mechanism is ostensibly in keeping with this stance.

 In addition to seeking proposals for token offering and cryptocurrency mining regulations, Putin requested recommendations on "the formation of a single payment space for the member states of the Eurasian Economic Union" that would integrate "new financial technologies," including distributed ledger technology.

 In other recent developments in the Russian cryptosphere, the country's National Settlement Depository is designing a blockchain-based cryptocurrency vault that may double as a bank for digital assets.